 The problem with New Orleans, in my opinion, is that all you’re going to want to do while you’re there is eat … and drink … then eat and drink some more.
 I totally endorse this method of travel, by the way, especially when visiting the South’s most delicious city.
-But as you might guess, there’s more to the Big Easy than a sophisticated cocktail scene and extensive culinary playground—it would be a shame to vacation at such a cultural hotbed and not try all the other things to do in New Orleans.
+But as you might guess, there’s far more things to do in New Orleans than drink your way through the sophisticated cocktail scene and extensive culinary playground

-So next time you’re visiting, put these activities on your itinerary as a means to get your heart pumping (or simply to stave off a food hangover and prepare room in your stomach for the next meal).
+So next time you’re visiting New Orleans, put these activities on your itinerary as a means to get your heart pumping—or simply to stave off a food hangover and prepare room in your stomach for the next meal.

 Take a Walking Tour of the Garden District

-We touched down in New Orleans on a Monday morning and right off the bat headed to the Garden District—a historic neighborhood formed shortly after the Louisiana Purchase for the new Americans who didn’t want to live in the French Quarter—for lunch and a walking tour with Sheila Ferran.
+We touched down in New Orleans on a Monday morning and right off the bat headed to the Garden District—a historic neighborhood formed shortly after the Louisiana Purchase for the new Americans who didn’t want to live in the French Quarter—for lunch and a walking tour of the Garden District.
 I recommend doing this on your first day in town as it will allow you to get your bearings and learn more about the city’s storied past.

-Sheila started us off like all good NOLA tours begin: in a cemetery.
+Ours started off like all good NOLA tours begin: in a cemetery.
 I was having flashbacks to Ashley Judd being locked in a tomb in Double Jeopardy and told Sheila as much—to which she said, “well funny, they actually filmed that scene in this very cemetery.”
-(Parts of Interview with the Vampire were also shot there.)
+Parts of Interview with the Vampire were also shot there.

 New Orleans may be known for vampires and voodoo, but you don’t get that creepy feeling while going on a walking tour during daylight.
 Sheila showed us several notable tombs and gravestones in Lafayette Cemetery, and I learned that much like in Tennessee, yellow fever claimed the lives of many of NOLA’s early inhabitants.